First Time Clients Receive 35% Off ($78/hour) massage

 Finally, massage may also focus on the masseter muscle, which refers to the main muscle that's on the outside of your face (and is responsible for chewing).
 If you've ever had a tooth pulled or jaw surgery, this muscle likely got very sore.

-However, massaging this area with gentle Swedish massage can have an immediate effect on tinnitus symptoms.
+However, massaging this area with a gentle Swedish massage can have an immediate effect on tinnitus symptoms.
 As with any other painful issue, ongoing massage therapy is typically necessary to help maintain the temporary relief.

 At Body Balance Massage and Float, we're proud to offer various massage therapy techniques that are often used for those with tinnitus.
 To learn more about these or any of our float therapy services, contact our staff today.

-Copyright © 2025 All Rights Reserved
+Copyright © 2026 All Rights Reserved

 chevron-down